google/ink-stroke-modeler/README.md

 touch-screen stylus input, should be filtered before passing the correct input events to `Update`.
-If the input device allows for multiple strokes at once (for example, drawing with two fingers simultaneously), the inputs for each stroke must be passed to separate `StrokeModler` instances.
+If the input device allows for multiple strokes at once (for example, drawing with two fingers simultaneously), the inputs for each stroke must be passed to separate `StrokeModeler` instances.

 The `time` values of the returned `Result` objects start at the `time` of the first input and end either at the time of the last `Input` (for in-progress